Will AI Be the End of Employees and Workers?

 I recommend that you repeat this exercise with multiple concerns from a year ago.
 As you repeat this exercise multiple times, you will notice a pattern.
 The information inputs that you had did not remind you of your vision, like I am doing now.
 They distracted you from your vision.
 These distractions added costs.
 One of those costs is who you are now - are you closer to who you want to be and what you want to accomplish?
 Look at your notes and see how your concerns from inputs affected this.

 AI will be no different.
 AI has input too and that input affects its results.
 If the input is false, corrupt or distracted, the output will be the same.
 We cannot forget here that AI is already being used as a replacement for critical thought.
 People ask AI questions and assume that AI knows the answers or the steps to find the answer.
-This is not new in the sense that people were using search engines before AI, though the search engines would point to a human answer.
+This is not new in the sense that people were using search engines before AI, though the search engines would point to a list of human answers.

 In a recent survey of small business owners, the majority of leadership and talent management at small business found that iGenZ lacked critical thinking skills and common sense.
-What's completely missing in the media reporting this (as expected) is that this is precisely the effect of search engines.
+What's completely missing in the media reporting this is that this is precisely the effect of search engines.
 Search engines castrate critical thought.
 They also castrate research because you assume the information you get is correct.
 How do you know if it's not?
-AI will only amplify this problem.

 As a quick independent study with my group of friends (mostly Millennials and iGenZ), I posed a challenge that involved describing a flower.
 All of them tried to initially use their phones to show me a picture, but I stopped them and said "Describe it in words, no pictures."
 Most were not able to do this because they lacked imaginative practice of imagining a flower and describing what they saw in their mind.
 Yet this practice - imagining something and describing what we're imagining in detail - is one of the most important skills we'll ever develop as humans.
 This skill inherently involves our creative power: we imagine something that doesn't exist and create it.